Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sometimes a bit of unhealthy food is okay for an infrequent treat, right?
 While that is true, sunflower seeds are not the right indulgent snack to go to!
 While seeds contain fat and sometimes salt that can be unhealthy but generally acceptable in very small quantities from time to time, the major issue with sunflower seeds in any capacity is that they pose such a serious choking hazard.

-Some great treats that can be fed in small quantities and on occasion that your cavy will absolutely love are blueberries, baby carrots, and aromatic greens like the leaves from radishes, arugula, and parsley.
+Other great treats that can be fed in small quantities and on occasion that your cavy will absolutely love are cantaloupe, baby carrots, and aromatic greens like the leaves from radishes, arugula, and parsley.
 Some of these may not seem very appealing to us, but your guinea pig will be thankful!

 What About Other Seeds?